spych

 spych live --terminate-words "stop recording"

-spych live --no-timestamps --whisper-model small.en
+spych live --no-timestamps --whisper-model medium.en

 Stop by pressing the stop key (default: q + Enter), saying a terminate word, or pressing Ctrl+C.